A Cache of Porter – Still?

-George Thomas Landmann (1780-1854) was an English military engineer, a graduate of the Royal Military Academy at Woolwich, southeast London.
-Although the name sounds possibly of German origin, he had no apparent connections to Germany.
+George Thomas Landmann (1780-1854) was an English military engineer, a graduate of the Royal Military Academy at Woolwich, in southeast London.
+Although the name sounds possibly of German origin, he had no apparent connection to Germany.

-He retired with the rank of Colonel in the Royal Corps of Engineers, and at the end of his life wrote two volumes of Recollections.
+He retired as Colonel in the Royal Corps of Engineers, and at the end of his life wrote two volumes of Recollections.

-The books enjoyed good popularity in their day due to his close observations of campaigns and personalities including Wellington.
-Landmann is still referenced, Jennine Hurl-Eamon and Lynn MacKay include him in their new work, Women, Families and the British Army, 1700–1880.
+The books enjoyed good popularity due to his close observations on military campaigns and personalities like Wellington.
+Landmann is still remembered.
+Jennine Hurl-Eamon and Lynn MacKay include him in their new work, Women, Families and the British Army, 1700–1880.

 Our interest in the Colonel concerns beer.
-He devotes a few pages (pp. 172-175) to an anecdote that reveals not just a strong liking for the drink but an impish sense of humour.
-On his treks for the Army in Gibraltar he was often required to undergo lengthy periods without anything to drink, even water.
+He devotes a few pages (pp. 172-175) to an anecdote that reveals, not just a strong liking for the drink, but an impish sense of humour.
+On his Army surveys in Gibraltar he often had to go lengthy periods without anything to drink, even water.

-He resolved to create “depots” of porter on his surveys.
-He stashed away a few bottles of porter in strategic locations, designed that is for access no matter where he was on his rambles.
-He chose pockets well-shielded from the sun and as naturally cooled as possible, to permit of a pour of cool “creaming” porter.
+This moved him to create “depots” of porter on the trails.
+He stashed away a few bottles of porter in strategic locations, for quick access if he happened near the spot.
+He chose well-shielded nooks as naturally cooled as possible, to permit a glass of cool, “creaming” porter.

-That Landmann was a bit of a madcap is shown by his story that when in the Gibraltar wilds with a colleague, he would tempt the comrade with an apparently hopeless prospect: wouldn’t it be great if we could enjoy a cool glass of porter now?
-The interlocutor could only look at him longingly.
+That Landmann was a bit of a madcap is shown by his story that when in Gibraltar’s wilds with a colleague, he would tempt him with an apparently hopeless prospect: wouldn’t it be great if we could enjoy a cool glass of porter now?
+Naturally, this invited a longing, apparently hopeless look.

-Then Landmann mills about ostensibly on engineers’ business, retrieves a bottle when the comrade is out of sight, and rejoins him, proffering a glass of foaming porter!
-He describes well the astonishment of the grateful brother-in-arms.*
+Landmann then walks away, seemingly on engineers’ business, and retrieves the porter with the comrade out of sight.
+Rejoining him, he suddenly proffers a glass of foaming porter.
+He describes well the astonishment of his grateful brother-in-arms.*

-Here is the best part: of the four caches he created, one was never broached, it is still there, he says, although artfully hidden.
+The best part is, of the four caches he created, one was never recovered.
+It is still there, he said, although artfully hidden.

-He wrote in 1854.
+He wrote this in 1854.
 It is now 2020.
-Is the porter still there?
-He placed it somewhere off the storied Mediterranean Steps.
+Is the porter still on the Rock?
+It is secreted somewhere off the storied Mediterranean Steps.

-I’ll look for you if I can visit Gibraltar next year.
-I’m thinking, a week or so in Morocco and the Rock, then a week in London for the Great British Beer Festival, 2021.
-It would make a statement to amble in with a bottle of 1850s porter, but no promises!
+I’ll look for you if I visit Gibraltar next year.
+I’m thinking, a week in Morocco and Gibraltar, then over to the U.K. for The Great British Beer Festival.
+It would make a statement to stroll into Olympia London with an 1850 bottle of porter.
+Don’t you think?

 Note re image: this 1961 map was sourced from the Wikipedia entry linked in the text.
 Believed in public domain.
 Used for educational and historical purposes.
 All feedback welcomed.

-*The story has the ring of absurdist British humour still evident today.
-The Monty Python troup understood it well.
+*The story has the absurdist ring still evident in British humour today.
+Monty Python was a good example.